COVID-19 Information and Protocols

 The Future of work and learning: I have asked Human Resources to develop guidelines for flexible work schedules and off-site working opportunities moving forward so that we can keep some of the practices that we most appreciated during the pandemic.
 We hope to have those out to you in the coming months.
 In addition, I will be convening the faculty to discuss teaching and learning modalities for the fall term.
 We have lots of informal data on how our students may want course delivery to look in the future.
 This feedback is important, and we also have an imperative to ensure that we weigh what students want, with what supports them to be most successful.
 I look forward to those future focused conversations.

 Thank you to you all for your continued fortitude and I look forward to seeing more of you all in the coming weeks,

-Umpqua Community College (UCC) is committed to protecting the health of our students, employees, and the community.
-The College actively gathers and shares information about the novel coronavirus (COVID-19) with staff and students at all of its campus locations.
+Umpqua Community College (UCC) will continue to be committed to protecting the health of our students, employees, and the community.
+The College actively gathers and shares information about the novel coronavirus (COVID-19 and variants) with staff and students at all of its campus locations.

 While global health experts continue to learn more about this virus, what is known is that viruses do not discriminate.